vmware-archive/team-edition/README.md

 ## Setup on a fresh workstation

 Are you on a new Mac?
-Some setup is useful - we can install a newer Ruby, and we need to install some gems.
+Some setup is useful - a newer Ruby, [Homebrew,](https://brew.sh/) [chruby,](https://github.com/postmodern/chruby) and some Ruby gems.
 Here's how!

-### Newer Ruby
-*This part is optional.*

-Let's install [Homebrew,](https://brew.sh/) [chruby,](https://github.com/postmodern/chruby) and Ruby 2.4.1.
-Run these commands at the terminal:
+In the terminal, enter the Team Edition directory, and run this command:

 ```
 xcode-select --install
-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-brew install chruby ruby-install
-ruby-install 2.4.1
-echo source /usr/local/opt/chruby/share/chruby/chruby.sh >> ~/.bash_profile
-echo source /usr/local/opt/chruby/share/chruby/auto.sh >> ~/.bash_profile
-echo chruby 2.4.1 >> ~/.bash_profile
-source ~/.bash_profile
 ```

-### Ruby gems
-In the terminal, enter the Team Edition directory, and run these commands at the terminal:
+This brings up a dialog window for an installer for the command line developer tools.
+Run the installer, then run this command:

 ```
-gem install bundler
-bundle
+./workstation-setup.sh
 ```

-### Success!
-After the gems are installed, `team-edition` should be good to go.
+This should install everything else you need:  Then `team-edition` should be good to go.